infogrips/ilic/doc/dev/readme.md

 + supported output formats: INTERLIS 2.3 and 2.4, imd, xsd, gml

 ## How to build ilic?
-Unpack the "Debug Static" libraries in \lib\antlr4\bin\win first.
+Unpack the static libraries in \lib\antlr4\bin.zip to folder \lib\antlr4\bin.
 To compile the c++ source files you will need Visual Studio 2019 community edition (VS).
 A preconfigured project file for VS can be found in /build/vc2019.
 If you need to modify the ANTLR4 grammar files in folder /source/input/parser/grammar, you have to generate c++ source from ANTLR4 definition files first.
 To do this, use the batch file /build/scripts/a.bat.
 As ANTLR4 is a Java based utility a Java Runtime or JDK must be present on the development machine (java.exe has to work from the command line).

 ## Additional Information
 + [coding conventions](./codingconventions.md)